 Receptions are open from 8 am till midnight.
 Guests can purchase the tour ticket at the reception of the hostel up to 23:00 the day before departure.

-Purchasing ticket directly in the mini-bus is not possible.
+Purchasing tickets directly in the mini-bus is not possible.

 Entrance fee for Radimlja of 1 euro

-Standard breakfast costs from 5 till 7 euro
+Standard breakfast costs from 5 to 7 euro

-Standard lunch costs from 8 till 12 euro
+Standard lunch costs from 8 to 12 euro

 Guests can use their own food and drink (breakfast and lunch are not mandatory).